 Submitting the Cover Page Form, the General Form, and (as appropriate) the Target Form(s), following which the RPS assigns a proposal number;

-Submitting the PDF file of the Science Justification and Technical Feasibility, list of previous programs (and optional CV), etc.; and
+Submitting the PDF file of the Science Justification and Technical Feasibility;

+Submitting the PDF file of the list of previous programs and (optional) CV;

 Receiving an email acknowledging receipt of your proposal and notification of the proposal number and of any errors found via crosscheck of the target information with the SIMBAD and/or RASS catalog and with the Chandra Observation Catalog.
 For gratings observations this check will confirm whether or not there is an RASS source close to the target position.
 Under the assumption that most gratings targets are RASS sources, this minimizes the chance of incorrect coordinates.